,

 To shift gears for a second (I promise it all comes together): one plausible, straightforward reading of Book of Abraham 3 suggests that there are a nested series of astronomical objects that reckon their time (possibly rotate around?) each other.
 To a certain level modern-day astronomy has supported this particular interpretation.
 Our earth rotates around the sun, which rotates around the center of the galaxy.**

-This is one reason why some have speculated the Kolob is Sagittarius A, the black hole in the middle of our galaxy.
+This is one reason why some have speculated that Kolob is Sagittarius A, the black hole in the middle of our galaxy.
 We might snicker at any speculation that gets too specific on this point, but my main hesitancy with this idea is that it essentially makes God the God of the Milky Way, which seems a bit small to me, especially given the scale implied in the Book of Moses (“And were it possible that man could number the particles of the earth, yea, millions of earths like this, it would not be a beginning to the number of thy creations; and thy curtains are stretched out still…”) in the same way that the Book of Mormon musical line that we “get our own planet” is eccentrically grand yet comically small at the same time.

 To continue upwards, our galaxy in turn rotates around the gravitational center of a galactic cluster.
 So far so good.
 However, as far as we can tell this is about where it stops.
 At its largest scales the distribution of galactic superclusters is random: there is no “center” of the observable universe.